needle-mirror/com.unity.ai.navigation/Documentation~/Glossary.md

 ## GameObject
 The fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.

+## HeightMesh
+A navmesh that contains additional data that is used to more accurately determine the height at any point along the navmesh.

+## Input Geometry
+The geometry to consider when baking the navmesh.

 ## Inspector
 A Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.